1. Our commitment

 Every build goes through a manual + automated accessibility pass before launch and on every significant change:

-- Lighthouse / axe-core — automated rule coverage for contrast, landmarks, ARIA correctness.
+- Lighthouse / axe-core, automated rule coverage for contrast, landmarks, ARIA correctness.

-- Keyboard-only walkthrough — Tab through every interactive element on every page.
+- Keyboard-only walkthrough, Tab through every interactive element on every page.

-- Screen reader spot-check — VoiceOver (macOS / iOS) for the main flows; clients can request a NVDA pass.
+- Screen reader spot-check, VoiceOver (macOS / iOS) for the main flows; clients can request a NVDA pass.

-- Real device testing — iOS Safari (iPhone), Chrome Android, plus desktop Firefox / Safari / Chrome.
+- Real device testing, iOS Safari (iPhone), Chrome Android, plus desktop Firefox / Safari / Chrome.

-- Browser zoom — every page tested at 200% zoom without loss of content or function (SC 1.4.4).
+- Browser zoom, every page tested at 200% zoom without loss of content or function (SC 1.4.4).

 4. Known limitations

-We're honest about the gaps.
+We are honest about the gaps.
 As of the last-updated date above:

 - Older client sites built before WCAG 2.2 ratification (October 2023) may meet 2.1 AAA but not yet every 2.2 success criterion.
 We bring those up as part of any major content refresh.